Spiffmeister/FaADE_papera/README.md

-# Code for submission to JCP 2023
+# Code for submission to CPC 2024

 See the FaADE package here: [github](https://github.com/Spiffmeister/FaADE.jl)